jessicamsutton/frontend-nanodegree-feedreader/README.md

 * [Tech] (#tech)

 ## instructions
-Load the index.html in a browser window and Jasmine will automatically run the tests found in jasmine/spec/feedreader.js
+Load the index.html file in a browser window and Jasmine will automatically run the tests found in jasmine/spec/feedreader.js

 ## Tech
 The website is dependent on: